LucyHeath/ChamPeakx/README.md

 #### Review display

 The reviews are displayed on the mountineering route detail page, under the route information.
+The edit and delete buttons only appear in the display if the user is authenticated and is the owner.

 ![Screenshot 2023-01-05 at 13 38 32](https://user-images.githubusercontent.com/114397080/210792969-230fc5c4-14d1-4494-be94-7af62f284458.png)

 #### Add and edit review

 Rather than navigating away from this page to add or edit reviews, I chose to implement a Chakra UI draw.
 This fitted neatly with the clean and simple design of the project.
 When a user is not logged in the drawer displays a call to action, which prompts registration or login to access further functionality of the site.
 I felt this was better than hiding the "add review " function from non-authenticated users.
-The "edit review" button only appears on the comment display if the user is authenticated and is the owner.

 ![Screenshot 2023-01-05 at 13 13 40](https://user-images.githubusercontent.com/114397080/210788252-0136cb82-0b9f-4ea9-97b1-b7b3dd682489.png)